mauroservienti/NServiceBus.IntegrationTesting/README.md

 Defining an NServiceBus integration test is a multi-step process, composed of:

-- Make sure endpoints configuartion can be istantiated by tests
+- Make sure endpoints configuration can be istantiated by tests
 - Define endpoints that will be used in each test; and if needed customize each endpoint configuration to adapt to the test environment
 - Define tests and completion criteria
 - Assert on tests results